 5 = B2

-The alloy type of a lattice atom is found by comparing the types of its neighbors to its own type.
+The algorithm determines the ordering type at a lattice atom by comparing the types of its neighbors to the type of the central atom.
 See the paper for details.
-You can subsequently use the Expression select modifier to select atoms of a certain alloy type to give them a distinct color, for example.
+You can subsequently use the Expression selection modifier to select atoms of a certain structural type and a certain ordering type to give them a distinct color, for example.

-In addition to the PTM, OVITO provides alternative structure identification tools like the Common Neighbor Analysis modifier or the Bond-Angle Analysis modifier.
-Furthermore, the Identify Diamond Structure analysis modifier can be used for identifying diamond lattice structures.
+In addition to the PTM, OVITO provides alternative structure identification tools like the Common Neighbor Analysis modifier, the Identify Diamond Structure modifier, or the Ackland-Jones Analysis modifier.

 Note that this modifier requires access to the complete set of input particles to perform the analysis.
 It should therefore be placed at the beginning of the processing pipeline, preceding any modifiers that delete particles.